hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 = How do I add new table items? =

-Table items have 3 options:
-1. Text input
-2. Math calculations
-3. Pulling random items from a different table

-Text input will display whatever you input.
-Math calculations accept a range from the lowest to highest possibilities (to simulate a dice roll) along with an optional modifier.
-If you select option 3 it will override any text or math input you have supplied.
+This Started Edition allows you to add text items to your table - you can do this when creating or editing a 'Roll Table' post.
 You must save the post in order to save the roll table items - they will not be saved automatically.

+= How do I display roll tables to my site visitors? =

 = I have an existing d100 table - can I import that without having to type it all in? =

 Yes!
-You can import existing data into any roll table - simply paste it into the import text area with each item on a new line and click 'import'.
+With [the full version](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin) you can import existing data into any roll table - simply paste it into the import text area with each item on a new line and click 'import'.
 Imported items will be appended onto existing roll tables.
+This requires the full version of the plugin.

 = Why doesn't the plugin do this incredibly specific thing that I want it to do? =

 You mean I haven't thought of that and included it?
 Poor form!
-Please log an issue on the GitHub repo and I'll see what I can do: https://github.com/hlashbrooke/TTRPG-Roll-Tables/issues
+Please log an issue on [the GitHub repo](https://github.com/hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/issues) and I'll see what I can do.

+= Where can I get the full version? =

+[The full version of the TTRPG Roll Tables plugin is available here for a once-off purchase](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin), no onoing licence fees!
+The full version of the plugin will replace the Starter Edition and all of the roll tables you have created will still be available after upgrading.

 == Screenshots ==

 1. The simple, but powerful interface for creating tables.
 2. Animation showing the roll table from the first screenshot in action
+3. The updated interface that comes with the full version.

 == Changelog ==